WhereSoftwareGoesToDie/rest-postgresql-generic/docs/proposal.md

 ```

 The web framework used to serve the resource is *snap*.
 This choice is
-arbitrary and can be excanged by any of the other supported
+arbitrary and can be exchanged by any of the other supported
 frameworks.